Carrier heating cooling unit outside in backyard

 2. Cost Savings

-With age, less efficient systems increase the cost to maintain a comfortable living environment.
+With age, less efficient systems increase the cost of maintaining a comfortable living environment.

-R-22 refrigerant, used by many heating and cooling systems manufactured before 2010, will phase out by 2020.
-This will increase the cost of repairing systems that use R-22 refrigerant.
+R-22 refrigerant, used by many heating and cooling systems manufactured before 2010, was phased out by 2020.
+This has increased the cost of repairing systems that use R-22 refrigerant.

 4. Financing Options